StoleTerziev/todo_list/README.md

 H2 with hibernate is configured to store in-memory data.
 Similarly, exception handling, utility, web security classes have been configured.

+On the following image is shown the packaging structure of the application and how the code is structured

 ![packaging_structure](https://user-images.githubusercontent.com/11914457/150404135-a71ca49f-5974-40dd-8ca6-ed271713231c.png)

+# Concepts used in the application

+@RestController
+@Service
+@Entity
+@Jpa Repository

 ## Things to consider in future
 1. JUnit test cases - considering all testcases for each method.